Few-Shot Segmentation with Global and Local Contrastive Learning: Experiment

 \subsection{Comparisons with state-of-the-art}

-\textbf{PASCAL VOC 2012.} Different backbone and different training image sizes will have a huge impact on the final performance.
-To be fair to compare to previous SOA methods, we implement our method with different backbones (VGG16, Resnet50, Resnet101) and image size(321 $\times$ 321 and 473 $\times$ 473).
-Table~\ref{sota_voc} shows the mIoU results of different methods on the PASCAL-$5^i$ dataset.
-As shown, our proposed method achieves the best results with different backbones and image sizes.
+\textbf{PASCAL VOC 2012.} To ensure a fair comparison with previous state-of-the-art (SOTA) methods, we conducted experiments using multiple backbone models (VGG16, Resnet50, Resnet101) and training image sizes (321 $\times$ 321 and 473 $\times$ 473).
+The choice of backbone and image size can significantly impact the final performance of a model.

+Table~\ref{sota_voc} displays the mean intersection-over-union (mIoU) results of various methods on the PASCAL-$5^i$ dataset.
+Our proposed method achieved the best results across different backbone models and image sizes.
+Notably, our approach outperforms the previous SOTA method, PFENet~\cite{pfenet}, by 9.4\% and 3.0\% mIoU in the 1-shot and 5-shot settings, respectively, when using the VGG-16 backbone.
+Even when compared to FWBF~\cite{fast-weight}, which utilizes a larger training size, our method still outperforms it.
+For Resnet-101, our approach yields a 3.3 mIoU score improvement over PFENet~\cite{pfenet} in the 5-shot setting.
+These results demonstrate the effectiveness and robustness of our method across different backbones and image sizes, and confirm that our approach achieves superior performance over previous SOTA methods.

-\textbf{MS COCO.} We compare our results with previous state-of-the-art methods under the standard mIoU in Table~\ref{sota_coco}.
-For the experiments on the large-scale MS COCO dataset, PFENet uses the image size of 641 $\times$ 641 with ResNet-101 as the backbone to train the network.
-However, due to the GPU memory restriction, we still use the training size of 473 $\times$ 473 and 321 $\times$ 321 with ResNet-50 backbone to train the model.
-Despite this, our proposed QGNet is still able to achieve state-of-the-art results.
-We outperform previous SOTA PFENet by 5.9\% and 7.4\% in 1-shot and 5-shot settings, respectively.
+\textbf{MS COCO.} Table~\ref{sota_coco} shows the comparison of our proposed QGNet with previous state-of-the-art methods in terms of the standard mIoU.
+In the large-scale MS COCO dataset experiments, PFENet used a ResNet-101 backbone with an image size of 641 $\times$ 641 for training.
+However, due to GPU memory constraints, we trained our model with multiple backbones (ResNet-50, ResNet-101, VGG) and two different training sizes (473 $\times$ 473 and 321 $\times$ 321).
+Despite this limitation, our proposed QGNet outperformed the previous state-of-the-art (PFENet) by 5.9\% and 7.4\% in the 1-shot and 5-shot settings, respectively, using the ResNet-50 backbone.

+It is worth noting that even though previous methods, such as PFENet~\cite{pfenet} and FWBF~\cite{fast-weight}, used larger training image sizes (e.g., 641 $\times$ 641 or 512 $\times$ 512), our method with the same backbone (e.g., ResNet-101) still outperforms all those methods with smaller training sizes.
+In particular, our method with a training size of 473 $\times$ 473 achieves a 10.1\% mIoU improvement in Fold-3 with a 1-shot setting.
+For the 1-shot mean performance, our method outperforms PFENet by 8.1\% mIoU and FWBF by more than 19.3\% mIoU score.
+For the 5-shot setting, our method outperforms the previous state-of-the-art with a mean 7.8\% mIoU with a smaller training size.
+These results demonstrate the superiority of our proposed QGNet.

 In addition, we visualize some testing results on fold 0 of the PASCAL-$5^i$ dataset in Figure~\ref{fig:visulization} and some testing results on the COCO dataset in Figure~\ref{fig:visual-coco}.